GavenDcosta/100dayscodingchallenge-/README.md

 Day 90: Learnt about the WEB workers API in Javascript

 Day 91: Python code to find Greatest of 3 numbers and then find if the greatest number is Odd or Even using functions

+Day 92: Python code to find the factorial of a number , also started working on a new repository(Fitness-Website)